Information for Referring or Collaborating Legal Professionals

 Helpful Hints for Legal Professionals and their Clients (from our perspective!)

-• Court orders that contain accurate language about the therapeutic process are crucial for collaborative success.
+Court orders that contain accurate language about the therapeutic process are crucial for collaborative success.
 We are always happy to clearly define what we are able and willing to do from our end, to assist you in documenting the desired therapeutic plan accurately and clearly.
-Specifically, we have seen success with naming a specific Parenting Coordinator in the court order to ensure the therapeutic process is intentionally facilitated and that clients understand the roles and clinical process.
+Specifically, we have seen success with naming a specific Parenting Coordinator in the court order to ensure the therapeutic process is intentionally facilitated and that clients understand the roles and expected clinical process.

-• Confidentiality.
+Confidentiality.
 We inform all of the clients that with the collaborative nature of a Complex Family Therapy process they will forfeit some of their confidentiality due to the interdisciplinary nature of the work.
-Basic and best ethical practices of confidentiality will still apply.
+Basic and best ethical practices of confidentiality will always still apply.

-• We can provide testimony in court related to our clinical work, but we always prefer not to appear in court.
+We can provide testimony in court related to our clinical work, but we always prefer not to appear in court.
 We will submit timely summary documents or have phone calls to provide decision makers with pertinent information.
 Court appearances incur additional costs to the clients and are poor use of our time as clinicians.

-• It is the client’s responsibility to maintain their therapy schedules, stay up to date on payments, inform us of upcoming court dates or needed documentation.
+It is the client’s responsibility to maintain their therapy schedules, stay up to date on payments, inform us of upcoming court dates or needed documentation.

-• The client will sign a clinical consent form with our office, failure to abide by the terms can result in their termination from our services.
+The client will sign a clinical consent form with our office, failure to abide by the terms can result in their termination from our services.